cltl/SoNar2Naf/README.md

 the allwords xml files and its annotations.
 The folder allwords_NAF contains the processed all words files with annotations in naf.
 * folder 'dutch_pipeline': contains scripts to run naf file through dutch pipeline. only created for use on our personal server.
+* the all words part of dutchsemcor has been processed, but can not be distributed due to the license of SoNaR.
+Please contact the authors of this github for more information.

 ## TODO list (in this order)
 TODO list includes: